Halifax Island

-Halifax Island is a small rocky island about 100 m from the mainland, near Lüderitz in Namibia.
+Halifax Island is a small, rocky Namibian island about 100 m from the mainland, near Lüderitz.
 It is the third most important breeding site for African penguins in Namibia.

 History

-Captain Charles C. Forsyth of the Cape of Good Hope Station was ordered to take possession of the Penguin Islands and the Lüderitz Bay.
+Captain Charles C. Forsyth of the Cape of Good Hope Station was ordered to take possession of the Penguin Islands and Lüderitz Bay.
 Captain Forsyth proclaimed British sovereignty over the islands on 5 May 1866.
-He landed on the Halifax Island two days later on HMS Valorous and erected a board claiming the island in the name of the British ruler.
-Philip Edmond Wodehouse leased the Penguin islands in 1867 to De Pass, Spence & Co. and Robert Granger until 1895.
+He landed on Halifax Island two days later on HMS Valorous and erected a board claiming the island in the name of the British monarch.
+Philip Wodehouse leased the Penguin Islands in 1867 to De Pass, Spence & Co. and to Robert Granger until 1895.
 They were given exclusive rights to mine guano and hunt seals.